Re Selectmove Ltd

-is an English contract law case, concerning the doctrine of consideration, and part payments of debt.
+is an English contract law case concerning the legal doctrine of consideration and partial payment of a debt.

 Facts

 Selectmove Ltd owed the Inland Revenue substantial sums in outstanding tax and national insurance.
-The managing director, Mr ffooks, met with Mr Polland, from the Inland Revenue and said he would pay future tax as it fell due and the arrears at £1,000 a month.
+The managing director, Mr ffooks, met Mr Polland from the Inland Revenue and said he would pay future tax as it fell due and the arrears at £1,000 a month.
 Mr Polland said he would have to check and would contact the managing director if it was unacceptable.
 Selectmove Ltd heard nothing until a £25,650 notice came in and a threat of a wind-up petition.
 Mr ffooks subsequently claimed that the Revenue had said he could repay less.
 The High Court held that even if that were found to be true, Mr Polland had not bound the Revenue, and there was no consideration for the varied agreement anyway.